saikatbsk/Vincent-AI-Artist/README.md

 # Vincent : AI Artist

-Yet another amateur implementation of a neural algorithm for artistic style transfer.
+A neural algorithm for artistic style transfer.
 Feel free to criticize, copy/share.
 Basically, do whatever you want to do with the code.

 ### Requirements